karver8/far-mars-avionics-pcb/assembly/README.md

 **Make sure to order any parts you DNP in step 5!**

 ### 7. Once you get the PCB
 If you plan on using the firmware we wrote, located in a seperate [repository](https://github.com/SDSURocketProject/far-mars-onboard-firmware "repository"), you will need to get a little familiar with the Atmel-ICE programmer and Atmel Studio first.
-Once you've done this, you can hook up the ICE to the SWD header you will have soldered on by now, and
+Once you've done this, you can hook up the ICE to the SWD header you will have soldered on by now, and flash the firmware onto the board.
+You will need to reference the firmwares documentation in order to adjust it to your needs.

+If you would like to write your own firmware, you should use the firmware repository and Atmel Software Framwork as a guide.
+Embedded programming and RTOS knowledge are a must.
+These are very useful skills to have.

 ### 8. Final Remarks
 The far-mars-avionics-controller is entirley functional and usable on any system with similar requirements to the FAR/MARS Lady Elizabeth rocket.
 Furthermore the CANbus port included in the design, once tested, will also allow for the PCB to interface with virtually any existing CANbus compatible product/system(e.g. Motor Controllers, Thermocouple modules).